-- Eligibility check: Basic checks to ensure that an application / proposal satisfies the boundary conditions and having a Credit Bureau from CIR - Verification: Physical verification where required including identity, address and property. - Assessment: Detailed assessment based on a set of parameters which will determine the loan conditions such as income, loan purpose, prior repayment history etc. as per the product. - There shall be a list of negative profile (product specific and/or general) that will include Prohibited Investment Activities List (PIAL).
+- 1. Eligibility check: Basic checks to ensure that an application / proposal satisfies the boundary conditions and having a Credit Bureau from CIR - 2.
+Verification: Physical verification where required including identity, address and property. - 3.
+Assessment: Detailed assessment based on a set of parameters which will determine the loan conditions such as income, loan purpose, prior repayment history etc. as per the product. - 4.
+There shall be a list of negative profile (product specific and/or general) that will include Prohibited Investment Activities List (PIAL).
 The PIAL shall be maintained as part of ESG Governance policy.
-Appropriate due diligence shall be undertaken to ensure that businesses no business falling under PIAL is funded by CA Grameen. - The credit proposal to be processed at the Appropriate delegated authority. - Technical and legal valuation of the collateral to assess the valuation and ensure a clear and marketable title if applicable as per the product. - Disbursement after thorough checking of the identity of the borrower in physical form - Disbursement to be made after appropriate consent has been obtained from the borrower. - All the terms and conditions along with the details such as interest rates, EMI, insurance, taxes, processing fees etc., to be explained in advance to the customers. - The competent authority will necessarily visit the site of business after disbursal and monitor the end use of funds.
+Appropriate due diligence shall be undertaken to ensure that no business falling under PIAL is funded by CA Grameen. - 5.
+The credit proposal to be processed at the Appropriate delegated authority. - 6.
+Disbursement after thorough checking of the identity of the borrower in physical form - 7.
+Disbursement to be made after appropriate consent has been obtained from the borrower. - 8.
+All the terms and conditions along with the details such as interest rates, EMI, insurance, taxes, processing fees etc., to be explained in advance to the customers. - 9.
+The competent authority will necessarily visit the site of business after disbursal and monitor the end use of funds.

-d.
-Collection and Recovery
+D. Collection and Recovery